Spinal Fracture Compensation Lawyers

 Types of Damages Available

-General Damages (Pain and Suffering): Calculated using Queensland's Injury Scale Value (ISV) system, with spinal fractures assigned values based on severity.
-Minor compression fractures may receive ISV 5-10 ($10,000-$20,000), while severe fractures with spinal cord damage can attract ISV 40+ ($200,000+).
+General Damages (Pain and Suffering): Here, the amount is calculated using Queensland's Injury Scale Value (ISV) system, with spinal fractures assigned values based on severity.
+For example, minor compression fractures may receive ISV 5-10 ($10,000-$20,000), while severe fractures with spinal cord damage can earn up to ISV 40+ ($200,000+).

-Economic Loss: Compensation for lost wages and reduced earning capacity, calculated based on pre-injury income and career prospects.
-This can amount to hundreds of thousands or millions of dollars for younger workers with significant disabilities.
+Economic Loss: Compensation for lost wages and diminished earning capacity is calculated based on the individual’s pre-injury income and future career prospects.
+For younger workers with serious disabilities, this can reach hundreds of thousands or even millions of dollars.

-Future Care Costs: Coverage for ongoing medical treatment, rehabilitation, personal care assistance, equipment, and home modifications.
-Severe spinal cord injuries can require lifetime care costing millions of dollars.
+Future Care Costs: This includes coverage for ongoing medical treatment, rehabilitation, personal care assistance, equipment, and home modifications.
+It’s always important to bear in mind that severe spinal cord injuries can require lifetime care, and so the sums should reflect this.

 Minor Fractures (No neurological deficit)